Ensembl/ensembl-otter/scripts/ReadMe.txt

 "Ace" is AcePerl.
 It asks a couple of questions during installation.
 I say "yes" to the compiled C extension, and "no" to acebrowser.

-To use Zmap, you need to compile and install the X11::XRemote extension, which otterlace uses to communicate with Zmap.
-To do this cd into the directory X11-XRemote-0.01, and compile as you would a CPAN module. eg:

-  cd X11-XRemote-0.01
-  perl Makefile.PL
-  make
-  make test
-  make install

 You will need to create a file "~/.otter_config" (ie: in your home directory)
 containing: